2018 Global atheist Reason to Hope conference canceled

 Apparently, Ayaan Hirsi Ali pulled out.
 Richard Dawkins and Salman Rushdie were expected, as were other atheist luminaries.

 The cited reason was poor ticket sales.

 Apart from professional obligations, who cares to argue with these people?
-The natural instinct of a sensible person is to, paraphrasing Oscar Wilde, suddenly recollect a subsequent engagement and, as inconspicuously as possible, find another table…
+The natural instinct of a sensible person is, to paraphrase Oscar Wilde, suddenly recollect a subsequent engagement and, as inconspicuously as possible, find another table…